zreown/kwk-l1-silly_string-kwk-students-l1-dfw-070918/README.md

 Write your code and test it out manually by running `ruby silly_string.rb` in the command line.
 If the output looks like it's intended to, you're good to go!

+You can run `learn` to see if the tests are passing.

 ## Challenge: